EdhelielBoneflare/ApiScrapper/README.md

 Some of the improvements that could be made are:
 1. Services can be written in separate files, to allow creating a valid output file that can be easily fetched.
 It is not done, as the task required to create a single file with all the data.
-2. Some of the data is hardcoded, instead of being fetched from .env files.

 ## Features